 In March 2017, the Company expanded the Elephant Mountain Project with the acquisition of an option to earn a 100% ownership in the Trout and Wolverine properties (2,240 acres) located northeast of the Elephant Property.
-Under the terms of the letter agreement with Frantz LLC, Endurance can earn a 100% interest in the combined Trout and Wolverine properties by completing a total of US\$200,000 in exploration expenditures, delivering 300,000 Endurance common shares by December 31, 2022 and making US\$180,000 (\$5,000 paid) in cash payments by December 31, 2024.
-The option is subject to a 2% NSR ("Trout-Wolverine NSR") and Endurance can purchase half of the Trout-Wolverine NSR at any time for US\$500,000.
+Under the terms of the final Option Agreement executed in May 2018, Endurance can earn a 100% interest in the combined Trout and Wolverine properties by completing a total of US\$200,000 in exploration expenditures, delivering 300,000 Endurance common shares (25,000 shares issued in May 2018 at a value of \$1,875) by December 31, 2022 and making US\$180,000 (\$5,000 paid) in cash payments by December 31, 2024.
+The option is subject to a 2% NSR ("Trout-Wolverine NSR") and Endurance can purchase half the Trout-Wolverine NSR at any time for US\$500,000.

 The Elephant Mountain Project area is interpreted to be part of the family of reduced intrusion-related gold system (RIRG) similar to Kinross Gold Corp.'s Fort Knox Mine, Ryan Lode and True North deposits located in the nearby Fairbanks Gold Mining district in Alaska, other deposits like Vinasale in Alaska, as well as the Brewery Creek, Dublin Gulch (Eagle) and Coffee deposits in the Yukon.
 All of these RIRG deposits are interpreted to be related to late Cretaceous-aged intrusive events within the Tintina Gold Province of Alaska and the Yukon, and are associated with historic placer gold mining activity.
-The intrusive complex related to the six (6) known km-scale exploration targets at the Elephant Mountain Project is a multiphase Cretaceous-aged granodiorite, diorite, syenomonzonite and granite plutons that intrude quartzite, siltstone and shale with significant alteration haloes of hornfels.
+The intrusive complex related to the six (6) known km-scale exploration targets at the Elephant Mountain Project is a multi-phase Cretaceous-aged granodiorite, diorite, syenomonzonite and granite plutons that intrude quartzite, siltstone and shale with significant alteration haloes of hornfels.